benjamincrozat/legacy-blog/posts/16-what-is-new-php-83.md

 Modified At:
 ---

 # What's new in PHP 8.3?
-Here's everything you need to know.
+Take a sneak peek.

 ## When will PHP 8.3 be released?